tomas/needle/README.md

 The leanest and most handsome HTTP client in the Nodelands.
 With only two dependencies, it supports:

  - HTTP and HTTPS requests
- - Basic & Digest auth
+ - Basic & Digest authentication
- - Forwarding via proxy
+ - Forwarding via proxy (optionally with authentication)
  - Multipart form-data (e.g. file uploads)
- - Gzip/deflate compression
+ - Streaming gzip or deflate decompression
  - Automatic XML & JSON parsing
  - 301/302 redirect following
- - Decodes non-UTF-8 content.
+ - Streaming non-UTF-8 charset decoding, via `iconv-lite`.

 Ideal for performing simple, quick HTTP requests in Node.js.
 If you need OAuth, AWS support or anything fancier, you should check out mikeal's request module.